 The “free enterprise system” is suitable for needs where a profit can be made.
 If there is no expectation of profit, such as a building a public road, then the needs would have to be provided for some other way, perhaps as a gift by a rich donor, but today more likely by citizens combining their funds through a taxation system so that their government representatives would allocate the money to the need.

 As capitalism developed, it took on other features.
-One was the recognizing that it was advantageous to have free trade between countries: Adam Smith opined that countries will benefit if they buy certain products from countries that can produce them most efficiently rather than produce them themselves.
+One was the recognition that it was advantageous to have free trade between countries: Adam Smith opined that countries will benefit if they buy certain products from countries that can produce them most efficiently rather than produce them themselves.
 That meant that a country would benefit by getting cheaper products, even if if it spent cash to get them.
 (This replaced mercantilism, in which countries felt they had to get more from other countries than they gave to them.)

 Another feature was using the market for pricing.
 The concept was that price should not be based only on costs of production, but also on how much people are willing to pay.
 The intersection of what people are willing to pay with what a company can produce it for becomes the market price.
 This interplay is called “supply and demand.”
 This led to one of capitalism’s greatest strengths: competition.
 If a company produced a better product, or offered a lower price, people would be more likely to buy from that company rather than another.
 By competing to meet the actual needs of consumers, capitalism could claim that it provided the most efficient use of investment.